-TTU usually offers 1 face-to-face course each long semester during the year on 7 Saturdays at TSBVI in Austin.
-Additionally, TTU requires skill-based weekend instruction at Texas Tech in Lubbock or Austin for specific modules in some of the courses.
+TTU requires skill-based weekend instruction at Texas Tech in Lubbock or Austin for specific modules in three of the courses.

-SFASU's undergraduate O&M courses are offered in an online/hybrid model with a face-to-face option for those on campus.
+SFASU's undergraduate O&M courses are offered face-to-face.
 All TSVI and COMS graduate courses (other than cane skills training course for O&M) are delivered online/hybrid only.